Tuning proximity-induced spin-orbit coupling in graphene/WSe$_{2}$ heterostructures: Tuning proximity-induced SOC using twist angle dependence

 At this point, a comparison of the experimental findings with the predictions from theory \cite{YangLi,NaimerT,ZollnerK} can be carried out (see Fig. \ref{Fig. 8.}).
 Ref.~\cite{DavidA} was not taken into account, as no specific calculations on ML-WSe$_{2}$ were provided there.
 First of all, a comparison of Refs.~\cite{YangLi,NaimerT,ZollnerK} shows that, while the qualitative trend is similar across different theoretical methods, there are some quantitative discrepancies.
 Now we turn to the experimental data.
 First, to resolve the possible ambiguity of the twist angle in samples 1 and 3, we note that $\lambda_\mathrm{VZ}\approx 0.05-0.06\,$meV would clearly not match any theoretical prediction for $\alpha=0^\circ$.
 We therefore conclude that the true twist angle for both samples is $\alpha=30^\circ$, where $\lambda_\mathrm{VZ}=0$ was predicted by all theories and experiment confirms that valley-Zeeman-SOC can actually be switched off.

 For the Rashba-SOC parameter $\lambda_\mathrm{R}$, we find good agreement in both trend and quantitative results with theoretical predictions, where experimental results better match the predictions of Ref.~\cite{YangLi} for samples 2, 5, and 6 and the other samples fall in line with the calculations in Refs.~\cite{NaimerT,ZollnerK}.
 The valley-Zeeman parameter $\lambda_\mathrm{VZ}$ does not quantitatively match theoretical predictions, with the possible exception of the $\alpha=15^\circ$ samples, which come close to the calculations in Ref.~\cite{ZollnerK}.
+We note that in the Supplemental Material to Ref.~\cite{Peterfalvi2022}, Péterfalvi {\em et al.} provide calculations for the MLG/WSe$_2$ case, where $\lambda_\mathrm{VZ}$ remains close to zero over a range of twist angles.

 In summary, the experimental results show a clear dependence of the proximity-induced SOC on the twist angle.
 It has also been demonstrated that the samples exhibit a reproducible SOC when the rotation angle is set to the same value.
 In addition, it was confirmed that the valley-Zeeman-SOC can be eliminated by selecting an angle of $\alpha=30^\circ$.
 However, there are still discrepancies between theory and experiment.\\ The reason for this may possibly lie in the existing lattice strain.
 Each rotation angle is accompanied by a certain lattice strain, which results in a corresponding strength of the proximity-induced SOC \cite{YangLi, NaimerT, ZollnerK}.
 In practice, however, the lattice strain can also arise from other sources (e.g. defects, impurities...) unrelated to the rotation angle.
-This can result in deviations in the strength of the proximity-induced SOC when comparing theory and experiment.\\ Recently, a new theory of weak localization in graphene including SOC was presented \cite{Golub}, which predicts deviations from the theory by McCann and Fal'ko \cite{McCannFalko} whenever $\tau_{asy}$ is of the same order as $\tau_{\phi}$.
-While this theory can possibly account for the quantitative mismatch of some data points, the general trend of the dependence on the twist angle remains valid.
+This can result in deviations in the strength of the proximity-induced SOC when comparing theory and experiment.\\ Recently, a new theory of weak localization in graphene including SOC was presented \cite{Golub, Golub2026}, which predicts deviations from the theory by McCann and Fal'ko \cite{McCannFalko} whenever $\tau_{asy}$ is of the same order as $\tau_{\phi}$.
+While this theory can possibly account for the quantitative mismatch of some data points, establishing a detailed fitting procedure and extracting meaningful values from experimental data goes beyond the scope of this work.